 If you have contacted us with a complaint or query we will store your personal information for as long as is reasonably required to resolve your complaint or query.

 We retain technical information from Google Analytics for at least 2 years from the date it is collected.

-Fraud prevention agencies can hold your information for different periods of time, and if you are considered to pose a fraud or money laundering risk, your information can be held for up to 6 years.
+Fraud prevention agencies can hold your personal information for different periods of time, and if you are considered to pose a fraud or money laundering risk, your information can be held for up to 6 years.

 The exceptions to the above are where: